darcknail10/jt-exercise/Readme.md

 1. In Solution Explorer, right-click on the project and select Manage NuGet Packages.
 2. Go to the Browse tab, search for System.Text.Json, and install it.
 This package is necessary for JSON serialization.

+Using VS Code:

+1. Ctrl+Shift+P -> Nuget Add: then search of Nuget you want to install

 ### 3. Run Code by pressing the F5 - https://localhost:7143/